k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

 #### SQLite

-To enable vector usage within SQLite you shall set the SQLITE_EXTENSIONS at Fabric configuration.
+To enable vector usage in SQLite, you should set the SQLITE_EXTENSIONS in the Fabric configuration.

 1. Update via Admin Pages → Configuration
    - Choose to show Hidden as well as Show All
    - Filter attributes by `fabricdb` section
-   - For the `SQLITE_EXTENSIONS` attribute key set the value to be `vec0`
+   - For the `SQLITE_EXTENSIONS` attribute key, set the value to be `vec0`
 2. Alternatively, do it at the `config.ini` file:
    - Set the following:   `SQLITE_EXTENSIONS = vec0`

 3. **Restart Fabric**.

-> Note: The relevant supportive library is part of the aifusion extension, located at *lib/SQLite_Vector* folder in the project tree
+> Note: The required support library is part of the aifusion extension and is located in the *lib/SQLite_Vector* folder in the Project tree.